Law School / Faculty

-Prior to joining UMass Law, Professor Ho taught as an assistant professor of academic support at Whittier Law School and then as a visiting associate professor at Washburn University School of Law.
-From 2010 to 2012, he was the inaugural fellow at the Institute for Law Teaching and Learning, co-sponsored by the law schools at Gonzaga University, Washburn University, and the University of Arkansas, Little Rock.
+Prior to joining UMass Law, Professor Ho taught at Washburn University School of Law.
+He was the inaugural fellow at the Institute for Law Teaching and Learning, co-sponsored by the law schools at Gonzaga University, Washburn University, and the University of Arkansas, Little Rock.
 Professor Ho formerly practiced in the Los Angeles area, as an associate at Marron & Associates, where he handled complex civil litigation cases in employment and wage-and-hour matters.
 He is currently a member of the State Bar of California.